GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/tut_debugging/index.md

 ### Debug the popup {: #debug_popup }

-Now that the extension initializes correctly, other components can be tested.
-Start by commenting out the highlighted lines below:
+Now that the extension initializes correctly, let's break the popup by commenting out the highlighted lines below:

 {% Label %}popup.js:{% endLabel %}